-Medicaid rules have changed.
-Everyone must renew this year, even if you qualify — or you may lose your coverage.
-It only takes a few minutes to update your contact information with DCF and check your personal renewal date online.
+As of March 31, 2023, Medicaid rules will change and some people may lose their coverage.
+Some might be able to keep their coverage but action will be necessary.
+Don't wait — it only takes a few minutes to update your contact information with DCF and check your personal renewal date online.

 Protecting your family’s health care will not endanger your immigration status or ability to legalize (click here to read about the public charge).

-Here are some key actions you should take now:
+Here are some actions you should take now:

 - Make sure Florida’s Department of Children and Families (DCF) knows how to reach you with your current contact information — mailing address, cell/text phone, and email.

 - Click here to create an online ACCESS account.
 If you already have one, click here to log in and make sure your information is updated.
 Check your renewal date.